berkeman/glansigt/_posts/2019-06-05-performance.markdown

 This command will, as fast as possible and with minimal overhead, read data from disk and discard it.
-There is no faster way to read data from disk, and if the CPU is fast enough, **this will saturate the disk to memory bandwidth**.
+There is no faster way to read data from disk, and **this will saturate the disk to memory bandwidth**.
+(Assuming the CPU is fast enough and we use some standard file systems on the disks.)

-On a "standard" computer, we reach a few 100MB/s throughput.
+On a "standard" computer, we reach a few 100MB/s throughput with this approach.